AI Visibility Measurement

 Does earned media actually improve AI citations?

 Yes.
 Placements in publications that AI engines index and trust create persistent citation signals that survive model updates and sampling variation.
 This is the core mechanism of Machine Relations: the same earned media strategy that built brand credibility with human readers now builds citation presence with AI readers.
-The publications have not changed.
-The reader has.
-PR's original mechanism, earning placement in respected publications through editorial relationships, turns out to be the most stable input to AI citation.
-What changed is who is reading: not just the CMO scanning headlines, but the AI system generating the shortlist your buyer sees before they ever visit your website.
+PR's original mechanism, earning placement in respected publications through editorial relationships, is the most stable input to AI citation.

 The AI visibility market will mature.
 Tools will improve.
-Statistical rigor will become table stakes as buyers demand it.
-But the brands that will be best positioned when measurement catches up are the ones building the causal infrastructure now: editorial relationships with the publications AI engines trust, entity consistency across every platform that describes them, and content depth that makes their expertise unambiguous to any system that encounters it.
+Statistical rigor will become table stakes.
+But the brands best positioned when measurement catches up are the ones building the causal infrastructure now: editorial relationships with publications AI engines trust, entity consistency across every platform, and content depth that makes their expertise unambiguous to any system that encounters it.

 The measurement problem is real.
-But the brands solving it are not waiting for better scores.
+The brands solving it are not waiting for better scores.
 They are building the editorial presence that makes the score inevitable.

 Related Reading